jrihon/thesis/chapters/00_chapter/00_section_01.typ

 By mentioning _The RNA world_ - the origin of life -, we note that simulated studies have been done under conditions close to when the first molecules were formed.
 This brought forth the Arabinose NA (ANA), Xylose NA (XyNA) and Threose NA (TNA) chemistries that would supposedly have competed against RNA in the evolutionary drag race #mcite(("Roche2022prebiotic", "Yi2022threoseformation"), biblio).
 While ANA is identical to RNA in atomic composition, the 2'-OH is epimerised and causes the chemistry to favour a B-DNA type structure.
 It is able to communicate well with DNA as it supports transcription from and to DNA #mcite(("MartnPintado2012ANA"), biblio).
 The others differ wildly from RNA in the way the backbone of the strands are formed.
 Even though XyNA follows the 5_'_ $arrow.r$ 3_'_ backbone, the 3_'_-OH is epimerised to an equatorial positioning to the ring, returning us with a ladderlike righthanded helix for double stranded XyNA #mcite(("Mattelaer2021xylose"), biblio).
 The Xylose chemistry is unable to form a complement to either of the native nucleic acids, a property known as _orthogonality_.
 The TNA nucleosides lack the 4_'_ substituents that play a crucial part of the standard nucleic acid backbone.
 Instead they form a 3_'_ $arrow.r$ 2_'_ chain, meaning their set of backbone angles is decremented by one and reaches only up to $epsilon$-angle.
 Because they miss one atomic bond, the TNA::TNA homoduplex forms a righthanded and very elongated duplex #mcite(("Ebert2008tna"), biblio), showing little similarity to the native structures (@fig-sugarmods C.).

-Not just furanose (five-membered rings) sugars, but pyranoses (six-membered rings) too have proven successful in mimicking the capabilities of their natural congeners.
+//Not just furanose (five-membered rings) sugars, but pyranoses (six-membered rings) too have proven successful in mimicking the capabilities of their natural congeners.
 The most notable example is that of the 1_'_,5_'_-anhydrohexitol NA (HNA), where a methylene fragment has been inserted between the C1_'_ and O4_'_ of regular DNA.
 This XNA pairs perfectly with RNA and DNA molecules and allows cross-talking, meaning RNA or DNA can be used as a template for building HNA strands and vice versa #mcite(("Lescrinier2003difference","Pinheiro2012geneticpolymer"), biblio) .
 This insertion does imply an increment of the atom numbering (6_'_ $arrow.r$ 4_'_), but this changes little to the backbone.
-One particular pyranose that presents as an orthogonal chemistry, which dictates it is not able to cross-talk with the natural nucleosides, is β-homo-DNA.
+//One particular pyranose that presents as an orthogonal chemistry, which dictates it is not able to cross-talk with the natural nucleosides, is β-homo-DNA.
 Building it into a duplex structure tells us it prefers to adopt a lefthanded ladderlike model #mcite(("Lescrinier2003difference"), biblio) (@fig-sugarmods D.).

 #figure(
   image("./figures/nucleicacids/mods-backbone.svg", width: 100%),